Lucy Patterson: Political career

 Patterson ran for a second term in 1975 against Dan Thomas, a CCA advisor to mayoral candidate John Schoellkopf and a precinct chairman for Progressive Voters League, who filed three hours before the deadline.
 Patterson was endorsed by the CCA for a second term.
 She was also endorsed by the Dallas League of Conservation Voters, based on her record on key votes, answers to questionnaires, interviews, public statements, campaign platform and background, and the Neighborhood Conservation Alliance, based on her support for neighborhood quality, improvement, and equal distribution of plan commission members.
 Patterson won Place 8 with 4,184 votes to Thomas' 505.
-Patterson was the greatest percentage winner of any contested candidate drawing 89.2% of the vote cast in her race.
+Patterson was the greatest percentage winner of all contested Dallas city council races, drawing 89.2% of the votes cast.

 Patterson announced she would not seek a fourth term on the city council on January 12, 1979.
-This announcement came on the same day as Patterson losing a nomination 6-5 for the Dallas/Fort Worth Airport board to Bill Nicol.
+This announcement came on the same day as Patterson losing a nomination 6–5 for the Dallas/Fort Worth Airport board to Bill Nicol.

 Patterson served as the acting chair for the child advocacy community, advocating for accessible childcare facilities and specific guidelines for those facilities.
-Her ideas included: 24-hour childcare facility for the Oak Cliff area, turning park recreation centers into daycare facilities for school children, and city-operated care centers paid for city officials.
+Her ideas included 24-hour childcare facility for the Oak Cliff area, turning park recreation centers into daycare facilities for school children, and city-operated care centers paid for city officials.
 Patterson also served on the finance and inner-city committees.
 Patterson championed a program to find jobs for low-income youths in Dallas to keep them from dropping out of school.

 During her second term, Patterson received a letter from Dallas Police Association President Lt.
 C.T.
 Burnley naming her the "policeman's adversary" after she expressed concern that the operating budget cut funds to police social service counseling programs while maintaining full funding of a 100-member tactical squad.
 Burnley charged that Patterson's remarks were inflammatory and incorrect.
-Several people requested that the city council investigate Burnley for insubordination in the public statement because city council members had to address all issues with police offers through the chain of command, beginning with the city manager's office.
-The DPA voted 158-16 in support of Burnley's comments and pledged to walk out on the job if he was suspended for his remarks.
+Several people requested that the city council investigate Burnley for insubordination in the public statement because city council members had to address all issues with police officers through the chain of command, beginning with the city manager's office.
+The DPA voted 158–16 in support of Burnley's comments and pledged to walk out on the job if he was suspended for his remarks.
 Burnley was cleared and no further action was taken.
 Patterson never publicly responded to the letter.